OlesiaKubska/Node.js-Development-Projects/readme.md

 - Using MongoDB Compass to manage the database.
 - Importing existing contacts into the database.
 - Rewriting CRUD operations to work with MongoDB using Mongoose.
-- Adding a new favorite field for contacts.
+- Adding a new `favorite` field for contacts.
-- Implementing a PATCH route to update the favorite status of a contact.
+- Implementing a PATCH route to update the `favorite` status of a contact.

 ### 🔐 Task 4

 - Implementation of user authentication and authorization using JWT.
-- Creating a user model with email, password, subscription, and token fields.
+- Creating a user model with `email`, `password`, `subscription`, and `token` fields.
 - Registering users with password hashing.
 - User login with token generation and storage.
 - Protecting private routes with middleware to verify tokens.